influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 ## How do I query data across measurements?

 Currently, there is no way to perform cross-measurement math or grouping.
 All data must be under a single measurement to query it together.
-InfluxDB is not a relational database and mapping data across measurements is not a great [schema](/influxdb/v1.0/concepts/glossary/#schema).
+InfluxDB is not a relational database and mapping data across measurements is not currently a recommended [schema](/influxdb/v1.0/concepts/glossary/#schema).
+See GitHub Issue [#3552](https://github.com/influxdata/influxdb/issues/3552) for a discussion of implementing JOIN in InfluxDB.

 ## Does the order of the timestamps matter?